Overview

 Agent Security (Hardening)

-The act-agent follows a strict least-privilege model.
+The servos-agent follows a strict least-privilege model.
 Although it must start as root to initialize eBPF programs and handle networking, it immediately drops privileges.

 - User Switch: Drops to the